-16 May 2017 - Sydney, Australia & Auckland, New Zealand - Living Cell Technologies Limited has initiated a research collaboration with the Centre for Brain Research (CBR) at the University of Auckland.
-The research collaboration will explore how LCT's products can reverse human brain neurodegenerative processes associated with pericytes (and other brain cells), which help sustain the blood-brain barrier and other homeostatic and haemostatic functions in the brain.
+The invention in this provisional patent arises from LCT's research collaboration with the Centre for Brain Research (CBR) at The University of Auckland.
+The research collaboration explored how LCT's products can reverse human brain neurodegenerative processes associated with pericytes (and other brain cells), which help sustain the blood-brain barrier and other homeostatic and haemostatic functions in the brain.

-The agreement has two primary goals.
-The first is to extend the pipeline for LCT's lead product NTCELL® by examining the effects of NTCELL on cell cultures derived from human brains with Alzheimer's disease and Huntington's disease.
-The second is to identify other encapsulated cell therapies which may have potential to treat these neurodegenerative disorders by examining whether they can promote neuroprotective effects in the brain.
+The project had two primary goals.
+The first was to extend the pipeline for LCT's lead product NTCELL[®] by examining the effects of NTCELL on cell cultures derived from human brains with Alzheimer's disease and Parkinson's disease.
+The second was to identify neuroactive constituents of NTCELL and their site of action.

-The research will be undertaken by Auckland UniServices Limited (UniServices), the commercial research company of the University of Auckland, using the breakthrough drug testing and drug target validation platform, Neurovalida.
+The research was undertaken by Auckland UniServices Limited (UniServices), the commercial research company of The University of Auckland, using the breakthrough drug testing and drug target validation platform, Neurovalida.
 Neurovalida, developed by Professor Mike Dragunow, Distinguished Professor Sir Richard Faull and Associate Professor Maurice Curtis from the CBR, provides human brain-based neuroscience research collaborations, partnerships and services.

-CEO of Living Cell Technologies, Dr Ken Taylor, says the agreement enables LCT to benefit from the CBR's world class capabilities.
+CEO of Living Cell Technologies, Dr Ken Taylor, says he is delighted that the project using CBR's world class capabilities has resulted in the filing of this provisional patent.